Charters Towers: History

 By 1917, gold mining became uneconomical.
 During World War I, labour was hard to find, and as the mines drove deeper, ventilation and water problems arose.
 This production decline was similar across Australian gold mines, with rising costs and a fixed gold price eroding profitability.
 The town entered a long period of relative stagnation and little further development has occurred since.

 The Charters Towers gold field produced over 200 tonnes (6.6 million troy ounces) of gold from 1871 to 1917.
 The gold is concentrated into veins, and was Australia's richest major field with an average grade of 34 grams per tonne.
 The grade was almost double that of Victorian mines and almost 75% higher than the grades of Western Australian (Kalgoorlie) gold fields of that time.

+In 1935, Clermont-Charters Towers was an important line for public telephone communications.

 During World War II, Charters Towers was the location of RAAF No.9 Inland Aircraft Fuel Depot (IAFD), completed in 1942 and closed on 29 August 1944.
 Usually consisting of four tanks, 31 fuel depots were built across Australia for the storage and supply of aircraft fuel for the RAAF and the US Army Air Forces at a total cost of £900,000 ($1,800,000).

 Beginning in June 1943, Charters Towers was also the location for a major USAAF chemical bomb depot operated by the 760th Chemical Depot Company (Aviation).
 The depot contained bombs filled with mustard agent, cyanogen chloride and other toxic chemicals.
 In addition to maintaining the depot, the 760th cooperated with the Australian Chemical Warfare Research Unit to conduct research on bomb design and delivery techniques.
 Late in 1944, the depot and its contents were moved to Oro Bay, New Guinea.